variousauthors/matching_game/NEXTSTEPS.md

 #### LOVELY
 [ ] make it so that colored blocks can get "pre-damaged" by blocks
     exploding nearby
-[ ] grey blocks should be made out of tiny triangles, so that the mote
+[x] grey blocks should be made out of tiny triangles
-    can shine through.
-Only some blocks contain motes.
 [ ] Reimplement shadows
 [ ] Add some kind of variation to mark the passage downward
     - not necessarily a depth marker